HACKERALERT/Picocrypt/README.md

 	</li>
 	<li>If decrypting, compare the derived key with the SHA3-512 hash of the correct key stored in the ciphertext.
 If encrypting, compute the SHA3-512 of the derived key and add to ciphertext.</li>
 	<li>Encryption/decryption start, reading in 1MB chunks at a time.
 For each chunk, it is first encrypted by XChaCha20, and then a CRC (using SHA3-512) is updated.</li>
+	<li>If anti-corruption is checked, the 1MB chunk will be split into 128 byte chunks and 13 additional Reed-Solomon (parity) bytes will be added.
+If decrypting, decode the encoded 1MB chunk to get the raw data.</li>
 	<li>If 'Secure wipe' is enabled, CSPRNG data is written over the original file in chunks of 1MB to securely wipe the file.</li>
 	<li>When encryption/decryption is finished, the MAC tag (Poly1305) will be added to the ciphertext or verified, depending on if you're encrypting or decrypting.
 If 'Secure wipe' is enabled, the original file is deleted.</li>
 	<li>Similar to above, the CRC is either checked or added to the ciphertext depending on the operation.</li>
-	<li>If decrypting, both the CRC and the MAC tag are securely verified using constant-time comparison.
+	<li>If decrypting, both the CRC and the MAC tag are verified.
 If either don't match, decryption is unsuccessful and an error message will be displayed.
 Otherwise, decryption is considered successful and the process is done.</li>
 </ol>

+Note: the list above is heavily simplified.
+A lot more is actually happening.

 # Limitations